vitalik/django-ninja/docs/docs/tutorial/crud.md

 **Note**

-Here we used `payload.dict` function to set all object attribute:
+Here we used the `payload.dict` method to set all object attributes:

 `for attr, value in payload.dict().items()`